A1Liu/ted/README.md

 - Line numbers
 - Select text
 - Window sizing and whatnot
-- Command system for editor mutations
+- Command system for editor mutations.
+Like, literally, just use an enum to dispatch events.
+That way its easy to swap out an implementation with another

 ## Mid-term
 - Find, Find and replace